4d/docs/website/translated_docs/es/Desktop/building.md

 Once a client/server application is built, you will find a new folder in the destination folder named **Client Server executable**.
 This folder contains two subfolders, *\<ApplicationName>Client* and *\<ApplicationName>Server*.
 > These folders are not generated if an error occurs.
 In this case, open the [log file](#log-file) in order to find out the cause of the error.

 The *\<ApplicationName>Client* folder contains the client portion of the application corresponding to the execution platform of the application builder.
-This folder must be installed on each client machine.
+Esta carpeta debe instalarse en cada máquina cliente.
 The *\<ApplicationName>Server* folder contains the server portion of the application.

 The contents of these folders vary depending on the current platform:

 *   *Windows* - Each folder contains the application executable file, named *\<ApplicationName>Client.exe* for the client part and *\<ApplicationName>Server.exe* for the server part as well as the corresponding .rsr files.
 The folders also contain various files and folders necessary for the applications to work and customized items that may be in the original 4D Volume Desktop and 4D Server folders.
 *   *macOS* - Each folder contains only the application package, named \<ApplicationName> Client for the client part and \<ApplicationName> Server for the server part.
-Each package contains all the necessary items for the application to work.
+Cada paquete contiene todos los elementos necesarios para que la aplicación funcione.
 Under macOS, launch a package by double-clicking it.

     > The macOS packages built contain the same items as the Windows subfolders.
 Puede visualizar su contenido (**Control+clic** en el icono) para poder modificarlo.

 If you checked the “Allow automatic update of client application” option, an additional subfolder called *Upgrade4DClient* is added in the *\<ApplicationName>Server* folder/package.
-This subfolder contains the client application in macOS and/or Windows format as a compressed file.
+Esta subcarpeta contiene la aplicación cliente en formato macOS y/o Windows como archivo comprimido.
 This file is used during the automatic client application update.

 #### Ubicación de los archivos web